 Rio earned the right to host the 2016 Olympic Games on October 2, 2009, beating Madrid by a vote of 66-32.
 The city proved itself capable of hosting a multi-sport Games thanks to the 2007 Pan American and Parapan American Games.
-In 2014 cities all around Brazil, including Rio, will host the FIFA World Cup, which the country last played host to in 1950.
+In 2014 cities all around Brazil, including Rio, hosted the FIFA World Cup, which the country previously played host to in 1950.

 Brazil is the largest and most populous country in South America, covering more than 8.5 million km sq with approximately 201 million people.
 The country ranks fifth in the world in both area and population.
 With nearly 12 million residents, Rio is Brazil’s second-largest city behind Sao Paulo’s approximately 20 million.
 Native inhabitants of Rio are known as Cariocas.